 The Final Decision

 GPAC does not make the final decision on student org funding; they make a recommendation to the GPSG delegates, who are elected representatives of the graduate and professional student body.
 Because the delegates make the final funding decision, student orgs wishing to contest GPAC's recommendation must make their case directly to the delegates.
-In order to do so, student orgs must alert the GPAC chair of their intent to appear before the delegates via email at least 24 hours before GPSG is scheduled to meet.
-Our meetings are posted on the webpage.
+In order to do so, student orgs must alert the GPAC Chair of their intent to appear before the delegates via email at least 24 hours before GPSG is scheduled to meet.
+GPSG meetings are posted on the webpage.

 Rules and Regulations